-The 2019 BOA Instructional Course will take place on Saturday 12th January at the Macdonald Hotel Manchester.
+The 2019 BOA Instructional Course took place on Saturday 12th January at the Macdonald Hotel Manchester.

-This one day programme will run in two parallel streams and provide curriculum driven clinical updates and critical condition assessment opportunities aimed at T&O trainees and SAS surgeons.
+This one day programme ran two parallel streams and provide curriculum driven clinical updates and critical condition assessment opportunities aimed at T&O trainees and SAS surgeons.

 Stream One covers: Clinical Based Discussions (CBDs) in diabetic foot; necrotising fasciitis; spinal infection and metastatic spinal compression.